ucsb-innovation-workshop/ucsb-innovation-workshop.github.io/docs/safety.md

 If you need a Lab Coat for you work, you must bring your own.

-_Other Safety Consideration_
+$\color{orange}\large\text{Other Safety Considerations}$

 First Aid Kits with band aids and antiseptic are available in both labs.
-In 3440, they are located on the consumable rack.
+In 3440, they are located on the consumables rack.
 In 2442, they are located on top of the blue tool chest.

 Fire Extinguishers are available by the front door for each lab.
+A Halon extinguisher and fire blanket are co-located by the laser cutter in 3430.

-## Chemicals in the Innovation Workshop - Elings 3430
+## $\color{orange}\text{Chemicals in the Innovation Workshop - Elings 3430}$

 | Chemical Name | Location | SDS Link |
 | --- | --- | --- |